-Service Now has the capability to action a request and a process in place that will allow requests to be lodged and processed.
+Service Now has the capability to comply with this right when requested to do so.
+Service Now has a process in place that will allow requests to be lodged and processed.

-For NSS: Information is available in the NSS privacy notice which can be accessed at https://nhsnss.org/hownssworks/data-protection/#part5935_tab
+For NSS: Information is available in the NSS privacy notice which can be accessed at https://nhsnss.org/how-nssworks/data-protection/#part5935_tab

-For NHS Boards including PHS: You can get more information from their websites.
+For NHS Boards including PHS You can get more information from their websites.

-Rights in relation to automated decision-making and profiling (where applicable):
+Rights in relation to automated decision-making and profiling (where applicable)

-Not applicable
+Not applicable.

-7. For how long will the personal data be kept?- refer to our Document Storage Retention and Disposal Policy for advice
+7. For how long will the personal data be kept? - refer to our Document Storage Retention and Disposal Policy for advice

-This data will be kept for at least 7 years initially with it being reviewed thereafter.
+The retention period is set at seven years, at which point it will be reviewed.
 During this time all information will be held in line with:

-- Records Management: Health and Social Care Code of Practice 2020; and - NSS Document Storage, Retention and Disposal Policy v7.3
+- Scottish Government Records Management: Health and Social Care Code of Practice 2020; and - NSS Document Storage, Retention and Disposal Policy v7.3